 God is so cool—I love walking with Him.
 He never ceases to amaze me.
 He never lets me just be stagnant.
 He forces me to grow.
 Which is just what I want—except to be honest, I’ve always preferred it to be without pain and without offenses.
 It doesn’t work that way though.

-I’ve tried to avoid the scripture “to be thankful in all things.”
-(See 1 Thessalonians 5:18) It doesn’t always line up with my circumstances or that of others, nor my “theology.”
-Though it does His.
-Yet God has been challenging me in a new way and as I walk through stuff I find that I must do two things—but not in my own power.
+My faith-walk versus life doesn’t always line up with my plans, circumstances, or of my perception of what I think God should be doing.
+God is steadfast and sees the big picture of our lives.
+God will challenge challenging us all as He leads usnew way and as I walk through stuff I find that I must do two things—but not in my own power.
 He does it!

 I need to be thankful in all things and I can take no offense.
-Oh, easy.
-Not so.
+Easy?
+Not really.

 It seems through this I am learning to not only give others more slack and grace, but myself.
 I blow it.
 I do something which appears to be a mistake—and I consider just maybe it wasn’t a blunder but really part of a redeemable situation—at least in some way.
 What if God’s redemption plan is bigger than we ever knew?
 What if He has us covered because He knows the victorious end from the stumbling-block-laden-path we often take?
 What if God’s grace is really is so full of crazy love that we can really rest in it—and pour it out freely to others?
 We can’t earn it, right?